ondrejhonus/vege-dreams/content/posts/chili/index.md

 ---

 Chili is something I take very seriously.
 There are quite a few recipes on the internet, but naturally - mine is the best.
-It has been refined and perfected over many years , and I am very proud of it.
+It has been refined and perfected over many years, and I am very proud of it.

 It is a great dish to make in bulk and freeze for later.
 It keeps in the fridge for about 5 days max.